hclcnx/customizer/docs/IBMConnectionsCustomizer.md

 If you set one or more of the HTTP `cache-headers` declared in Listing 2, then these specified values are _passed through_ by Customizer as headers in the HTTP response.
 These `cache-headers` properties enable you to enforce your own (non-ETag based) caching policy.
-If you specify custom cache header values you effectively turn off the ETag mechanism and replace it with whatever HTTP cache headers are declared in the JSON payload.
-Listing 9 is a JSON fragment showing how another HTTP cache header can be applied.
+If you specify custom cache header values you may effectively render the default ETag mechanism redundant or less-effective, e.g. by instructing the browser to cache a resource for a long period of time.
+Listing 9 is a JSON fragment showing how alternative HTTP cache headers can be applied.

 ## Listing 9  Controlling Caching of Include Files
 ```json